Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Acute epiglottitis is a disease of the larynx caused by a haemophilic rod of type b, leading to acute respiratory failure (acute respiratory failure of the obstructive type); a rapidly progressive inflammation of the epiglottis and surrounding tissues of the laryngopharynx, characterized by growing symptoms of shortness of breath due to epiglottis edema and scaly-epiglottis folds.
+Acute epiglottitis is a disease of the larynx caused by Haemophilus influenzae type b, leading to acute respiratory failure (acute respiratory failure of the obstructive type); rapidly progressing inflammation of the epiglottis and surrounding tissues of the laryngopharynx, characterized by increasing symptoms of difficulty breathing as a result of swelling of the epiglottis and aryepiglottic folds.

 Epidemiology

 The source and reservoir of infection is a person.
 The disease is transmitted by airborne droplets.
-The causative agent is secreted from the nasopharynx of 80% of healthy people.
-A healthy carrier can last from several days to several months.
-Children most often fall ill at the age of six months to 4 years, less often newborns, older children and adults.
-The frequency of Haemophilus influenza type B among children in Russia is no more than 5% at the usual time, during the epidemic it increases dramatically.
+The pathogen is excreted from the nasopharynx of 80% of healthy people.
+Healthy carriage can last from several days to several months.
+Most often, children aged from six months to 4 years fall ill, less often newborns, older children and adults.
+The frequency of carriage of Haemophilus influenza type B among children in Russia in normal times is no more than 5%, during an epidemic it increases sharply.

 The main causative agent of epiglottitis in children (up to 90%) is Haemophilus influenzae (type B).
-In addition to Haemophilus influenzae, the following pathogens have been identified (with the disease progressing in an easier form) Staphylococcus aureus, Streptococcus pyogenes, Neisseria meningitidis, Streptococcus pneumoniae, Haemophilus parainfluensae (Pfeiffer's stick).
-The latter belongs to the genus Haemophilus, which unites 16 species of bacteria, 8 of which are pathogenic to humans.
+In addition to Haemophilus influenzae, the following pathogens have been identified (with them, the disease occurs in a milder form): Staphylococcus aureus, Streptococcus pyogenes, Neisseria meningitidis, Streptococcus pneumoniae, Haemophilus parainfluensae (Pfeiffer's bacillus).
+The latter belongs to the genus Haemophilus, which unites 16 species of bacteria, 8 of which are pathogenic for humans.
 The most dangerous are Haemophilus influenza, which causes damage to the respiratory tract, skin, eyes, epiglottis, endocarditis, meningitis, arthritis, and Haemophilus ducteyi.

 Risk factors